Autumn nurtures the creative spirit.

 Instructions for painting fall leaves

 The leaves should be pressed for a few weeks before they are used.
 Pressing makes the leaves less waxy and the paint adheres better to the leaf.
-If you don't have time to press, you might try using a layer of clear gesso which can be bought at a craft supply store.
+If you don't have time to press, you might try using a layer of clear gesso which can be bought at a craft supply store such as Michaels.
 The gesso will seal the leaf and create a bit of a gritty texture which is perfect for the acrylic doodles.